 Do you have an enquiring mind?
 Are you interested in why people commit crime or become victims of crime?
 If so, then this course could be for you.
 Discover the political, personal and social aspects of crime with a degree in Criminology and Criminal Justice.

 The course goes that little bit further by including criminal justice and examining how offenders and victims are treated by the criminal justice system.
 The subject is developing rapidly as new areas of study open up for criminological investigation.
 You’ll explore issues concerning how crime is defined and managed in our society and will have the opportunity to specialise so that you can tailor your degree depending on the career path you are interested in, eg policing, the prison service or social work.

-Full-time: Three years, Part-time: Usually five years
+Full-time: Three years (four years with sandwich year), Part-time: Usually five years

 Campus, Full-time and Part-time

 Please note: This course is currently under review; modules are subject to change.

 More information about programme specifications and module information is available in the course handbook.